huggingface/transformers/examples/research_projects/self-training-text-classification/README.md

 # Self-training

 This is an implementation of the self-training algorithm (without task augmentation) in the [EMNLP 2021](https://2021.emnlp.org/) paper: [STraTA: Self-Training with Task Augmentation for Better Few-shot Learning](https://arxiv.org/abs/2109.06270).
+Please check out https://github.com/google-research/google-research/tree/master/STraTA for the original codebase.

 **Note**: The code can be used as a tool for automatic data labeling.